InfinityWallet/InfinityProtocol/README.md

 - Pool historical price charts: Track the change in $USD value of a pools liquidity tokens over time with advanced charting, making assessing the true performance of a pool easier than ever.

+- Infinity Wallet: Easily connect with a click of a button to the decentralized companion wallet, where you can securely manage your coins and tokens and interact to trade, earn or provide liquidity.

 ## Screens